 After 32 years of service to the Legislative Analyst’s Office, including nearly 22 years as the Legislative Analyst, Elizabeth Hill advised Legislative Leadership and Members of the Joint Legislative Budget Committee late yesterday that she will retire at the end of this legislative session.
 Ms. Hill, the fourth Legislative Analyst in the office’s 67 year history, expressed her thanks for the opportunity to serve the Legislature in this nonpartisan capacity advising the body on fiscal and policy issues.
 Here she answers questions from the media.

-Elizabeth Hill discusses highlights from our 2007-08 Analysis of the Budget Bill and Perspectives and Issues.
+Elizabeth Hill discusses Highlights of the 2008-09 Analysis and Perspectives and Issues.

 When the state mandates that a local government provide a new program or higher level of service, the California constitution often—but not always—requires the state to reimburse the local government.
 Determining which state requirements must be reimbursed—and which local governments must pay for on their own—is not always easy.
 To help explain these issues, we prepared two narrated presentations.
 What’s a Mandate—An Overview provides a broad overview of the reimbursement requirement.
 What’s a Mandate—Learning Through Examples explores different types of state laws and regulations and helps you walk through the steps to sort out whether or not they would be a state-reimbursable mandate.